Things just seem to pile up and

 Another plus regarding these bags is that they take felt-tip marker ink well.
 Alternatively, one could use blank, peel & stick labels.
 These are useful to cover over existing bag labels or printing.
 If the large objects in the bin need details to accompany them, attach a string tag and print on it using a regular pen.
 If the tags get in the way, put them inside the bag.
 Trying later to remove stickers may be troublesome if they have been on too long.

 Filing the Clutter For notes, instruction manuals, and parts lists, use file folders as storage.
 You might even include small, bagged items, or flat, lightweight objects.
 Buy heavy-gauge folders; some can be hanging style if you wish, and you may want a variety of colours.
 Purchase one or more legal-size, medium-to-heavy gauge cabinets so that the total weight of shop items in them will not warp or buckle the drawers.
 Buying cheap, thin-metal cabinets for this purpose will only waste your money.
-Legal-size ones are recommended because the extra width is typically more useful for shop storage reasons.
+Legal-size ones are recommended because the extra width is more useful for shop storage reasons.

 Being able to choose the location of the tab is a good feature.
 You can align them along one side of the drawer to provide a visual cue that these represent a single category or section.
 As just suggested in the previous paragraph, employing a specific colour folder can also be used to clarify the limits of that category.
 For the next section in line, use a different colour folder, and have its tabs go along the opposite side of the drawer.
 Then change back to the other side for a third section.
 Continue alternating tab sides and folder colours for each category.

 Because the tabs on hanging folders have more than two possible positions, one could stagger them a bit while keeping mostly to one side or the other.
 This slight zig-zag arrangement of tabs would improve sight lines of the labels they hold.